Margaret Hardie: Later life and death

 During the English Civil War, the Earl was captured by Cromwell's troops at the Battle of Worcester and confined in the Tower of London for nine years on account of his staunch loyal support of King Charles II.

 Once imprisoned, his tenants back home saw no reason to pay their rent to the Earl now that he'd been brandished a rebel landlord.
 All except Margaret Hardie.
 She kept her rent money aside as gold coins and baked a bannock, traditional Scottish type of circular, flat bread, to hide the coins in.
 Having done this, Hardie walked a much longer journey this time, from Berwickshire all the way south to London, and was able to secure an audience once again and hand the bannock over to the imprisoned Earl.

 When the hungry Earl broke the bannock open, the gold coins of 9 years' rent fell to the floor and he was able to use them to buy his freedom and secure his release from the Tower.
 Upon the restoration of King Charles II, the Earl was fully restored to his Lauderdale estate.
 Indeed, the king improved his status from Earl to Duke, and later by made him a Knight of the Order of the Thistle.

 The Earl never forgot Hardie's courage and kindness and, upon his return to Scotland, he presented her with a treasured silver girdle, to be won about the waist, by way of thanks.
 This girdle now resides in the National Museum of Scotland, in Edinburgh.
-By way of further thanks, the Earl allowed the Hardies, and their children, to remain on their farm rent-free, for the rest of their days.
+By way of further thanks, the Earl allowed the Hardie family to live out their lives on their farm rent-free.

 Margaret Hardie died sometime after 1660.